 - SOC – 3rd party examination reports on AWS security and availability controls

 - FedRamp – the security standard for the federal government

-- Case studies on AWS security: Financial Industry Regulatory Authority (FINRA), Pfizer, Pacific Life Insurance
+- Case studies on AWS security: Financial Industry Regulatory Authority (FINRA), Pacific Life Insurance

-Every IT person you talk to will have a different opinion of security on AWS.
+Every IT person you talk to will have a different opinion of AWS cloud security.
 It is important to trust independent audits over individual opinions, which often reflect concerns over individual SaaS or PaaS products and are not founded by experience in AWS.

 Security in the cloud refers to the security of systems built on top of AWS.
 While AWS provides a simplified system for administrators to both implement and audit standard security measures, it by no means replaces these traditional measures nor promises the security of your systems.
 Just as in a traditional data center or private cloud, the security of your system is your responsibility.